- Why Integrate Blackbird with MJFreeway?

 - Location of the Inventory

 - Price (updated in real time)

 - CBD %

 Understanding What Inventory is Available to Sync

-MJFreeway has several configurations that allow their customers to decide how an when inventory will be sold.
+MJFreeway has several configurations that allow their customers to decide how and when inventory will be sold.
 In this way, customers can determine which inventory is available for sale versus what is in back stock, what inventory can be sold online, and what inventory is reserved for sale at another time.
 As a result there are several factors that determine whether or not an item is eligible for sync.

 Available Online - The product must be listed as available online in order for any product inventory to pull through the integration.
-You can set a product online by accessing their Catalog and navigating to the product in question.
+You can set a product to available online by accessing their Catalog and navigating to the product in question.

 In-stock - Inventory must be in-stock and have an available quantity above 0 to be eligible for the online menu.